 - Senior Lecturer (Archaeology)

 For the last 40 years I have been involved in the archaeology of Orkney and Shetland with particular reference to the Viking age and Late Norse period of settlement.
-My main focus of expertise lies in the study of material culture in the North Atlantic region for this period and also for the integration of transdisciplinary evidence - ranging from the historical to environmental material.
+My main focus of expertise lies in the study of material culture in the North Atlantic region for this period, particularly Iceland and also for the integration of transdisciplinary evidence - ranging from the historical to environmental material.

 I am firmly committed to the public dissemination of the archaeological message, through Community engagement and through international cultural tourism activities.

 I am currently able to offer postgraduate supervison from the academic year 2015-16 onwards.